RondoRondoRondo/operating-systems-projects/PA3_G17/README.md

 # Project #3 – Multithreading
-* Lab machine name used to test your program
+* Test Machine: csel-kh1250
 *  Group 17
     - Christian Rondestvedt ronde021
     - Nolan Kelly kell2490
 * Whether to complete the extra task
-    - ...
+    - No.
 * Members’ individual contributions
-    - Both: Building and error checking of all c files.
+    - Both: Building of all c files.
     - Christian: Readme.md
-    - Nolan: Compiled and tested the code.
+    - Nolan: Debugged and tested the code.
 * Any assumptions outside this document
     - N/A
 * How to compile and run your program